Skip to main content

 The software developed by OpenCitations for implementing all the services is made freely available on GitHub under the ISC License.

-- For downloading the dumps, it is necessary to have enough available space on the hard drive so as to correctly store and uncompress the archives – information about the size of the archives are available in the OpenCitations download page.
+• For downloading the dumps, it is necessary to have enough available space on the hard drive so as to correctly store and uncompress the archives – information about the size of the archives is available in the OpenCitations download page.

 Datasets: https://opencitations.net/datasets